Charterhouse School: History

 The 2009 Ofsted Social Care Inspection Report noted that 'The provision for "Helping children achieve well and enjoy what they do" is rated as outstanding.' and 'This is a good school, in which boarders' welfare is promoted by a strong approach to countering bullying and child protection.
 Boarding staff have good relationships with the boarders, and boarders can list a range of people who they can talk to if they are worried or have concerns.'

 The 2011 Independent Schools Inspectorate Report noted that 'The quality of pupils' achievements is excellent.
 Pupils are extremely well educated.
 They attain extremely high standards in external examinations and make exceptional progress in their learning because of their positive attitudes to study, dedicated and often inspiring teaching, and an academically challenging curriculum that is adapted to suit all needs.
 The curriculum is enriched by an outstanding range of activities'.

 The 2017 ISI Educational Quality Inspection Report noted that ‘Pupils' academic and other achievements are high and often exceptional.
 Pupils' successes in external competitions, in academic distinctions and in sport, music and the creative and aesthetic arts are exceptional.
 Pupils' social development is outstanding.
 Pupils are polite, courteous and respectful of one another and of the adults who care for them.
 Relationships between pupils and staff are excellent.
 Pupils mature into independent and self-motivated pupils over the course of their time at school and are extremely well prepared, not only for the next stage of their lives, but also to contribute to society at large.’

 Charterhouse originally accepted boys only.
 The school began accepting girls in sixth form in 1971.
-In 2017 the school announced that it is moving to full co-education from the age of 13, and will welcome the first girls into Year 9 in September 2021.
-There will be girls in every year group from September 2023.
+In 2017 the school announced that it was moving to full co-education from the age of 13, and welcomed the first girls into Year 9 in September 2021.
+Since September 2023 there have been girls in every year group.